andrasq/phpdate-js/Readme.md

         phpdate('Y-m-d H:i:s T', 1234567890000);
         // => "2009-02-13 18:31:30 EST"

-Supports all php conversions, including North American timezone names, offsets, and daylight savings changes.
+Supports timezone offsets, and daylight savings changes, but only North American timezone names (those it derives from the timezone offset).
 See php's
 [date](http://php.net/manual/en/function.date.php) for the descriptions.